Exposing Black Hat SEO: Examples of How You Could Lose Your Website

 When you decide to utilise search engine optimisation, it can be tempting to use black hat techniques to gain an edge over competitors, but it is important to understand the consequences.

 Search engines do not appreciate when you try to deceive them.
 Black hat SEO violates their terms of service, and they take these very seriously.
 They have constantly evolving algorithms in place to seek out sites that participate in these tactics.
-And just in case any slip through the cracks, they openly encourage searchers to report offenses.
+And just in case any slip through the cracks, they openly encourage searchers to report offences.
 The consequences for this can range from docking the site’s ranking when a search is conducted to being indefinitely banned from the site altogether.

 From an ethical standpoint, it’s easy to see why respectable sites do not engage in black hat SEO techniques.
 They violate the idea that a website should be boosted because it is actually more suitable to the user and their search.
 Instead, these tools rely on shady ways to get often undeserving attention from both the search engine and those searching.